Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 To provide the  precision required in industrial design, drawings need to offer the possibility  of removing lines, which are hidden in a given projection.

 For this the Hidden Line Removal component provides two algorithms: *HLRBRep_Algo*  and *HLRBRep_PolyAlgo*.

 These algorithms are  based on the principle of comparing each edge of the shape to be visualized  with each of its faces, and calculating the visible and the hidden parts of  each edge.
 Note that these are not the  algorithms used in generating  shading, which calculate the visible and hidden parts of each face in a shape  to be visualized by comparing each face in the shape with every other face in  the same shape.
 These algorithms operate  on a shape and remove or indicate edges hidden by faces.
 For a given  projection, they calculate a set of lines characteristic of the object being  represented.
 They are also used in conjunction with extraction utilities, which  reconstruct a new, simplified shape from a selection of the results of the  calculation.
 This new shape is made up of edges, which represent the shape  visualized in the projection.

-*HLRBRep_Algo* takes the shape  itself into account whereas *HLRBRep_PolyAlgo* works with a polyhedral simplification of the shape.
-When you use *HLRBRep_Algo*, you obtain an exact result, whereas, when you use *HLRBRep_PolyAlgo*, you reduce the computation time.
+*HLRBRep_Algo* allows working with the shape itself, whereas *HLRBRep_PolyAlgo* works with a polyhedral simplification of the shape.
+When you use *HLRBRep_Algo*, you obtain an exact result, whereas, when you use *HLRBRep_PolyAlgo*, you reduce the computation time, but obtain polygonal segments.

 No smoothing algorithm  is provided.
 Consequently, a polyhedron will be treated as such and the  algorithms will give the results in  form of line segments conforming to the  mathematical definition of the polyhedron.
 This is always the case with *HLRBRep_PolyAlgo*.